niva83/campaign-planning-tool/README.md

 ## Why CPT?
 Planning scanning lidar measurement campaigns is not a trivial task.
 There are many constraints, originating  both from the campaign site as well from the lidar technology, which a campaign planner needs to consider to derive the best possible layout of the campaign.
 The same can be said for configuring scanning lidars to acquire high-quality measurements.

-These tasks have been typically done ad-hoc and manually, thus requiring lidar experts.
+These tasks have been typically done ad-hoc and manually, thus requiring lidar expertize.
 However, since 2018 a work has been put to digitalize these processes, making them simpler for end-users.

 After almost a decade of planning and configuring scanning lidar measurement campaign, the accumulated experience and knowledge has been converted in the Campaign Planning Tool (short CPT), fascilitating the above mentioned tasks.